 The State Personnel and Pensions Article requires active members to contribute to the System at the rate of 5% to 7% of their covered salary, depending on the retirement option selected.
 Contribution rates for employer and other "non-employer" contributing entities are established by annual actuarial valuations using the individual entry age normal cost method with projection and other actuarial assumptions.
 These contribution rates have been established as the rates necessary to fully fund normal costs and amortize the unfunded actuarial accrued liability.
-The unfunded actuarial liability is being amortized in distinct layers.
-The unfunded actuarial accrued liability which existed as of the June 30, 2013 actuarial valuation is being amortized over a single 25-year period.
+The unfunded actuarial liability was being amortized in distinct layers.
+The unfunded actuarial accrued liability which existed as of the June 30, 2013 actuarial valuation is being amortized over a single closed 25-year period.

-The State makes a substantial portion of the Library's annual required contributions on behalf of the Library.
-The State contribution on behalf of the Library for the year ended June 30, 2014 was \$319,503.
+The State makes 100% of the Library's annual required contributions on behalf of the Library.
+The State contribution on behalf of the Library for the year ended June 30, 2015 was \$459,703.
 In accordance with GASB Statement Number 24, the State's contribution amount has been included as both a revenue and expenditure in the general fund.
+Additionally, during the year ended June 30, 2015, the Library was required to make a contribution to the System in the amount of \$124,959 as a result of an audit by the State.